mdda/vim-plugin-python/README.md

 and press `<Leader> c` to run the command
 (check out [](https://stackoverflow.com/questions/1764263/what-is-the-leader-in-a-vimrc-file) to find out what `<Leader>` means).

-Hey, the plugin just got a major upgrade!
+This is a significant upgrade to the functionality available :
 Our users can add the mapping to `~/.vimrc` and their country name is just two key presses away!

 Vim plugins can do a lot more interesting things.
 What is possible and how to use vim module is well documented in Vim itself.
-Check out help: `:help python-vim` - this is why I mentioned curiosity as a prerequisite previously.
+Check out help: `:help python-vim`.
+Note that this (like Vim itself) has quite a learning curve.

 ### Configuration